mwangiii/Steghub-devops-training/Deploying_Applications_Into_Kubernetes_Cluster-101/README.md

 Therefore, Service with IP `10.96.17.133` takes request and forwards to Pod with IP `10.244.0.2`

-# Expose a Service on a server's public IP address & static port
+# EXPOSE A SERVICE ON A SERVER'S PUBLIC IP ADDRESS & STATIC PORT

 Sometimes, it may be needed to directly access the application using the public IP of the server (when we speak of a K8s cluster we can replace 'server' with 'node') the Pod is running on.
 This is when the [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) service type comes in handy.